 Naples Beach and Pier

 When Spanish explorers first landed in Florida and found the waterways full of manatees, they imagined them to be mermaids.
 You can find the now-endangered gentle giants floating in the water of the Crystal River, a national wildlife refuge.
 Manatees live in the area year-round, and you can view them from a distance or up close in the water.
 The most popular area for above-water manatee viewing is the Three Sisters Springs boardwalk.
-Join a snorkeling tour and learn all about ‘manatee manners’ before you enjoy a day with the beautiful creatures.
+Join a snorkeling tour and learn all about manatee manners before you enjoy a day with these majestic creatures.

-Visit America’s oldest continuously occupied European settlement, St. Augustine, founded and settled by the Spanish in 1565.
-View the centuries-old architecture is so photogenic.
-Aim your lens at Castillo, Fort Matanzas, the city gate, and the oldest wooden schoolhouse in America.
-Then walk the cobbled roads, visit quaint cafés, and spend the hottest days in the air-conditioned museums.
+Roll up to experience America’s oldest continuously occupied European settlement, St Augustine – founded and settled by the Spanish in 1565.
+The centuries-old architecture is so photogenic.
+Aim your lens at Castillo, Fort Matanzas, the city gate and the oldest wooden schoolhouse in America.
+Then take a wander along the cobbled roads, stop for refreshments at pretty cafes and spend the hottest hours in the air-conditioned museums.
 Don’t miss the 144-block National Historic Landmark District.

-Amelia Island is a lovely shrimping village with 50 blocks of historic buildings, lovely independent restaurants, and beautiful beaches.
+Amelia Island is a lovely shrimping village with 50 blocks of historic buildings, fantastic independent restaurants and incredible beaches.
 If you need somewhere to stay, the island is full of unique bed and breakfasts, such as the adorable, antique-covered Fairbanks House or the beautiful garden paradise of Addison.
 The island is bursting with Spanish moss and Southern charm.
-Make sure to visit Fernandina Beach, the sea turtle sanctuary, and Fort Clinch.
+Make sure you stop off at Fernandina Beach (the sea turtle sanctuary) and Fort Clinch.

 Falling Waters State Park

-Located in the gently sloping greenery of North Florida, this park is the site of a Civil War-era grist mill.
+In the thick of gently sloping greenery in North Florida, this park is the site of a Civil War-era grist mill.
 The park is filled with towering trees and deep sinkholes.
-Take the boardwalk Sink Hole Trail to get to Florida’s highest waterfall, which falls 73ft into the bottom of a sink.
+Take the boardwalk Sink Hole Trail to get to Florida’s highest waterfall, which cascades more than 70ft (21m).
 Visitors might be able to see the colorful flutters of migrating butterflies in the butterfly garden, and other forms of wildlife are everywhere – you’re bound to meet members of the grey-furred fox squirrel family, as they love to pop up by the park gates, leaving the brown bats to lurk in the subterranean caves that link the sinkholes.